rchanse/wherebls/README.md

 ===================================================================
 =  IMPORTANT    ===================================================
 ===================================================================
-Please consider  ~/whereisit/README  rather than this as a starting point.
+Please consider  ~/whereisit/bincode/README  as a starting point.
 I would have used it rather this material were I to present this collection of information.

 ===================================================================